 Although she focuses on realist painting, Heather works in a variety of mediums; her portfolio includes abstract painting, drawing, illustration and sculpture.
 In all her work she complements her rigorous technical training with her imaginative interpretation of the visual world as she explores the possibilities of creative expression.

-Vice President: Daniel Breslin
+Vice President: Vacant

 Salem Arts Association Board of Directors